 Please refer to the link below for the full job description.

 Employee Values: All employees of the City of Mesa are expected to uphold and exhibit the City's shared employee values of Knowledge, Respect, and Integrity.

 Minimum Qualifications Required.
 Graduation from high school or GED.
-Any combination of training, education, or experience equivalent to good (1 - 3 years) experience in public contact or customer service experience which may involve the operation of a multi-line phone system or radio communications system.
-Certification of a typing speed of at least 35 net words per minute.
+Any combination of training, education, or experience equivalent to good (1 - 3 years) experience in public contact or customer service experience.
+Must successfully pass Criticall test prior to hire or promotion date.

 Substance Abuse Testing.
 Due to the safety and/or security sensitive nature of this classification, individuals shall be subject to pre-employment/pre-placement and random alcohol, drug and/or controlled substance testing as outlined in City policy and procedures.

 Preferred/Desirable Qualifications.
 Experience with computer data entry is desirable.
 Bilingual speaking skills (English/Spanish) are desirable.
 Experience in the operation of multiline phone system or radio communications system is desirable.